Photo credit: Lee Chu

 Artist Statement

-My work explores estrangement from both one’s culture and one’s body, and I create in response to the inner conversations between alienation and longing.
-I was uprooted from my Latino culture at an early age and grew up in a foreign country, rich with customs and traditions that were not mine.
-This sense of estrangement — never truly feeling at home anywhere — is a recurring theme.
-My commitment to using a variety of mediums is to celebrate my eclectic upbringing, and, I reflect it across my painting and printmaking practice.
+My work explores estrangement from culture and body, and I create in response to the inner conversations between alienation and longing.
+Uprooted from my Latino culture at an early age and raised in a foreign country rich with customs that were not mine, I constantly carry a latent sense of never truly feeling at home anywhere.